gitter-badger/grav-skeleton-course-companion-bootstrap/README.md

 * Built-in support for entire site to be collaboratively maintained on GitHub
 * Since everything is built with Grav it can be _entirely_ customized

-To learn more about how to most effectively use the Grav Course Companion, visit [hibbittdesign.org](http://hibbittsdesign.org/blog/)
+To learn more about how to most effectively use the Grav Course Hub, visit [hibbittdesign.org](http://hibbittsdesign.org/blog/)

 ## Quick Install (Web server only)
 **Pre-flight Checklist**